 - An opportunity to have their work published and made freely available on the CDRC website

-The programme presents an invaluable opportunity for students who are wishing to pursue a wide range of successful careers related to business and data insight.
+The scheme presents an invaluable opportunity for students who are wishing to pursue a wide range of successful careers related to business and data insight.

 - See previous examples of projects.

-- Testimonials from previous participants in the programme
+- Testimonials from previous participants in the scheme

 Please also see the FAQs at the bottom of this page.